Blueprints

 With enabled: true the generated app registers the admin battery,

-an auto-generated HTML back-office at path: an overview, queue/audit pages,
+an auto-generated HTML back-office at path: an overview and audit page,

 and an editable CRUD screen for every registered entity at <path>/e/<table>